Last Updated on

 - 3 teaspoons sweet almond oil

-- 2 to 3 salve containers with lids (sizes can vary, but I used 3 ounce tins)
+- 2 to 3 salve containers with lids I used 3 ounce tins, but you can use any size you prefer

 - Start by removing the lids from your salve containers and lining them up so they're ready to use.